-The second county we’ll discuss is Clark County, where we operate Springfield Treatment Services.
+The second county we’ll discuss is Clark County, where we operate a medicated-assisted treatment program in Springfield, Springfield Treatment Services.
 Clark County, in contrast to the other counties we discuss in this article, data showed a decrease in overdose deaths during the COVID-19 pandemic.
 That was unexpected, but welcome.
 It’s also the only county where the overdose death rate has decreased, rather than increased, since 2017.

 Clark County, Ohio 2021: Overdose Death, Naloxone, and Reversals

 It’s worth repeating that this is the only county in this article where there were fewer overdose deaths in 2020 than in 2017 or 2015.
 However, that good news is only relative: the number of overdose deaths have increased 52 percent since 2012, when officials reported 36 fatal opioid overdoses in Clark County.

 The Goal: Reduce and Eliminate Accidental Overdose in Ohio

 When we look at the data we present above, we realize it may elicit some questions.
 For instance, let’s take the number of Naloxone kits distributed in the counties above, in relationship to the number of reported overdose deaths in each county.
 In Butler County, community members distributed 6,456 kits in 2021 in response to 204 overdose deaths in 2020.
 And in Clark County, community members distributed 1,508 kits in 2021 in response to 55 overdose deaths in 2020.

 We can’t read the minds of the people in charge of the distribution numbers.
 But what it looks like, to us, is that community advocates said: